OUR BOOK CLUBS

 CONVENOR: Rosie

-NEXT BOOK CLUB DATES: Wednesday, May 21 2025 and Wednesday, June 25 2025
+NEXT BOOK CLUB DATES: Wednesday, August 20; Wednesday, September 17 2025

 Chapter & Ink meets twice a term in Matilda Bookshop.
 This exclusive group contemplates the latest in teen and young-adult fiction, chats all things books and receives exclusive sneak peeks at upcoming titles with the opportunity to review titles for display in-store and online.
 Books chosen for Chapter & Ink are sophisticated, fun, and perfect for contemporary readers looking for something new.